bensch777/home-assistant-config/README.md

 ## Automations
 - Living Room: Stop Musik when switching TV on
 - Security: Door opened but we are not home
+- General: Set theme at startup for all users
+- General: Reduce the volume when Jana comes home
+- General: Send notification when washing machine is done
+- General: Vacation mode for disabling things

 ## My devices